SpaceWarpDev/SpaceWarp.Template/README.md

    ![Step 5](https://i.imgur.com/g5mkGSp.png)
 6. Open the project directory, go to the `scripts` folder and run `setup.bat`.
 This will guide you through the process of finishing the project setup.
-7. Rebuild the solution once for all references to be resolved
+7. Rebuild the solution for all references to be resolved
    ![Step 8](https://i.imgur.com/MeBZBbD.png)

 ### C. Manually with .NET CLI